We're Called to Lead the Charge

 See what I mean?
 Audacious!

 I did a pretty good job at "being a good person." despite my ignorance.
-Still, because I hadn't taken the time to study the play book, there was plenty of room for error in my life.
+I was either born with or had a very strong sense of morals instilled in me at a very young age.
+No gray areas for me.
+I see everything as black or white.
+Right and wrong are very distinguishable in my book.
+Still, because I hadn't taken the time to study the book, there was plenty of room for error in my life.
 I made a few doozies, but I, at least, knew enough about God to cry out to him for help!
-It was during those times that I felt a stirring in my soul...
+It was during those times that I felt a stirring in my soul.
+A longing of sorts...
+I know now it was my spirit calling out to know more.

-Did I begin my quest to know him more because of it?
+Did I begin my quest to know him more because of it though?

-In the meantime, I kept up the "be as good as you can be" theory and I know God knew how much I love Him.
+I kept up the "be as good as you can be" theory.
+I was certain that God knew how much I love Him.
 I'd made that clear a long, long time ago.
-Teaching the children in my childcare about God and Jesus was a natural part of our day.
-And, of course, I shared my love for God and Jesus with my own children and let them know how much they were loved too.
+Teaching our children and the children in my childcare about God and Jesus was a natural part of the day.
+But, I repeat, there's a lot more in the Bible that God wants us to know about him.
+He wants to be an integral part of each and every day.
+The Bible teaches us how to get to that point in our relationship with him.

 I'm so glad he didn't give up.

-It was my love for children—and the persistence of Ms. Faye who consistently asked me to help her with her class—that drew me to answer God's call to work with the preschoolers at my church.
+It was my love for children—and the persistence of Ms. Faye who consistently asked me to help her with her preschool Sunday School class—that drew me to answer God's call.
+I started with the preschoolers at my church.

-Oftentimes, God would use a life experience to illustrate the truth of his word.
-That was nothing short of amazing and totally blew me away every single time!
-It still does.
+Oftentimes, God would use a life experience to illustrate the truth of his Word.
+That was nothing short of amazing and totally blew me away every single time it happened!
+It still does actually.

 He never changes.

-I understand that it's hard to imagine that God, our Creator, could ever bear to condemn even one of us.
+I understand that it's hard to imagine that God, our Creator, could ever bear to condemn even one of us to eternity in hell.
 After all, God is love.
 He's quick to forgive us and set our path straight when we sincerely ask but at the same time, he's God, Almighty.

 You got that, right?
 He doesn't change.